A drone view of a bridge bisecting a slum.

 The construction industry has played a major role in the growth of Lagos' economy, with new buildings and developments sprouting up all around the city.
 However, this construction boom has also led to gentrification in some areas, where low-income residents are displaced to make way for high-end developments.
 Additionally, the majority of new construction in Lagos caters to the upper classes, with a lack of focus on affordable housing options for low-income residents.

-According to a report by the World Bank, over 70% of Lagos residents live in informal settlements or slums, lacking access to basic services like clean water and sanitation.
+According to a report by the World Bank, two-thirds of Lagos residents live in informal settlements or slums, lacking access to basic services like clean water and sanitation.
 These settlements are often overcrowded, with families crammed into small spaces, and lack proper infrastructure and amenities.
 The lack of affordable housing is a major factor contributing to this situation, with many residents unable to afford the high cost of living in the city.

 In addition to the lack of affordable housing, Lagos also faces challenges in terms of architecture and urban planning.
 The city is known for its sprawling, chaotic urban landscape, with little consideration for sustainability or the needs of residents.
 This has led to a situation where the city is poorly equipped to deal with issues like traffic congestion and waste management.